La Velo Francette is one of France's hottest cycle routes (and one of the most diverse and interesting). Here's a DIY itinerary for the route.

 By ferry: Brittany Ferries operates services from Portsmouth to Caen.

-By bike: Caen is als on the EuroVelo 4 Central Europe bike route that goes across the top of France.
+By bike: Caen is also on the EuroVelo 4 Central Europe bike route that goes across the top of France.

 One-way bike hire

-There is no bike rental service sepecialising in the entire route that will hire you a bike in La Rochelle and pick it up in Caen, or vice versa; the distance is just too vast for a van service.
-You can use our bespoke bike hire service if you need us to match you up with a long-distance delivery service (usually they deliver bikes in bike boxes to your starting point).
+There is no bike rental service specialising in the entire route that will hire you a bike in La Rochelle and pick it up in Caen, or vice versa; the distance is just too vast for a van service.
+You can use our bespoke bike hire service if you need us to match you up with a long-distance delivery service.

 Cycling accommodation in La Rochelle